awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/AgentReference.md

 # CloudWatch Logs Agent Reference<a name="AgentReference"></a>

 The CloudWatch Logs agent provides an automated way to send log data to CloudWatch Logs from Amazon EC2 instances\.
-The agent is comprised of the following components:
+The agent includes the following components:
 + A plug\-in to the AWS CLI that pushes log data to CloudWatch Logs\.
 + A script \(daemon\) that initiates the process to push data to CloudWatch Logs\.
 + A cron job that ensures that the daemon is always running\.